tensorlayer/TensorLayer/README.md

 TensorLayer is a Deep Learning (DL) and Reinforcement Learning (RL) library extended from [Google TensorFlow](https://www.tensorflow.org).
 It provides popular DL and RL modules that can be easily customized and assembled for tackling real-world machine learning problems.

 TensorLayer grow out from a need to combine the power of TensorFlow with the right building modules for deep neural networks.
-According to our years of experiences of tackling real-world problems, we bear three design goals in mind throughout the development of TensorLayer, so that it can be leveraged by researchers and practitioners:
+According to our years of research and pratical experiences of tackling real-world machine learning problems, we come up with three design goals for TensorLayer:

 - **Simplicity**: we make TensorLayer easy to work with by providing mass tutorials that can be deployed and run through in minutes.
 A TensorFlow user may find it easier to bootstrap with the simple, high-level APIs provided by TensorLayer, and then deep dive into their implementation details if need.
 - **Flexibility**: developing an effective DL algorithm for a specific domain typically requires careful tunings from many aspects.
-Without the loss of simplicity, TensorLayer allows users to customize their modules by exposing the native APIs of TensorFlow (e.g., training parameters, iteration control and tensor components) in a structured way.
-A customized algorithm can be therefore quickly extended from the rich sample codes available in examples.
+Without the loss of simplicity, TensorLayer allows users to customize their modules by manipulating the native APIs of TensorFlow (e.g., training parameters, iteration control and tensor components).
 - **Performance**: TensorLayer aims to provide zero-cost abstraction for TensorFlow.
-With its first-class support for TensorFlow, it can easily run on either heterogeneous platforms or multiple GPU nodes without extra performance overhead.
+With its first-class support for TensorFlow, it can easily run on either heterogeneous platforms or multiple computation nodes without compromise in performance.

 A frequent question regarding TensorLayer is that why do we develop a new library instead of leveraging existing ones like [Keras](https://github.com/fchollet/keras) and [Tflearn](https://github.com/tflearn/tflearn).
-TensorLayer differentiates from them with its pursuits for flexibility and performance.
-A machine learning user may find it comfortable to bootstrap with Keras and Tflearn.
-These libraries provide high-level abstractions and hide many details of low-level engine from users.
-Though good for using, it becomes hard for us to tune and modify from the bottom when tackling domain-specific problems (i.e., one model does not fit all).
-However, flexibility does not always mean the loss of performance.
-TensorLayer allows seamless distributed and heterogeneous deployment with its first-class support for TensorFlow.
+TensorLayer differentiates with those with its pursuits for flexibility and performance.
+A DL user may find it comfortable to bootstrap with Keras and Tflearn.
+These libraries provide high-level abstractions and hide engine implementation details from users.
+Though good for using, it becomes hard to tune and modify from the bottom, which is necessary when addressing domain-specific problems (i.e., one model does not fit all).
+Nevertheless, flexibility does not always come with the loss of performance.
+TensorLayer allows seamless distributed and heterogeneous deployment with its first-class support for thr TensorFlow runtime.

 # Installation

+TensorLayer has install prerequisites including TensorFlow, numpy and matplotlib.
+For GPU support, CUDA and cuDNN are required.
+Please check [here](http://tensorlayer.readthedocs.io/en/latest/user/installation.html) for detailed instructions.

-The simplest way to install TensorLayer is as follow.
+If you already had the pre-requisites ready, the simplest way to install TensorLayer in your python program is:

 ```python
 pip install git+https://github.com/zsdonghao/tensorlayer.git
 ```

-TensorLayer has install prerequisites including TensorFlow, numpy and matplotlib.
-For GPU support, CUDA and cuDNN are required.
-Besides, TensorLayer can be installed as editable mode.

-Please check [Installation Instructions](http://tensorlayer.readthedocs.io/en/latest/user/installation.html) for more details.

 # Your First Program

-The first program builds a multi-layer perception network to solve the MNIST problem.
-In this program, we use the [scikit](http://scikit-learn.org/stable/)-style functions such as ``fit()`` and ``test()``.
-The program is self-documented.
+The first program trains a multi-layer perception network to solve the MNIST problem.
+We use the well-known  [scikit](http://scikit-learn.org/stable/)-style functions such as ``fit()`` and ``test()``.
+The program is self-explained.

 ```python
 import tensorflow as tf